realysi/CGY-SmartGrid/README.md

 - if restarts --> amount of restarts
 - base algorithm

-In this project there are 4 types of hillclimber algorithms, 2 of which are functioning:
+In this project there are 2 types of hillclimber algorithms:
 - hillclimber random (functions): uses a random solution as base to imporve the cost.
-- hillclimber greedy:
-    uses a greedy solution as base to imporve the cost.
 - restart_hillclimber random (functions):
     restarts if no improvement can be found within x-tries.
 Uses a random solution as base.
--restart_hillclimber greedy:
-    restarts if no improvement can be found within x-tries.
-Uses a greedy solution as base.

 #### Clustering